zenobi-us/zenobi-us/content/posts/2025-02-18-godot-components-vs-ecs.md

 Any ECS architecture that is in a interpreted language (Python, Javascript, Ruby, Lua etc) is just a fun little toy.
 They'll never be seriously used in production because you can not control the memory layout of your code.

-## How does it work?
+## Conclusion

 One of the most memorable resources I remember on the topic is a [talk given by Bob Nystrom](https://www.youtube.com/watch?v=JxI3Eu5DPwE) 👉

 [![AU
 Bob Nystrom - Is There More to Game Architecture than ECS? ](https://img.youtube.com/vi/JxI3Eu5DPwE/0.jpg)](https://www.youtube.com/watch?v=JxI3Eu5DPwE)

 Basically structuring all the information about your entities as data only allows it to be optimised in such a way that they can be stored in homogeneous memory locations, which means that you can access them very quickly.
-This is using an interpreted language won't give you the primary benefit of ECS.

-## Conclusion
+This is why using an interpreted language won't give you the primary benefit of ECS.

-There isn't one really.
-This is more of a post to summarise some of my learning and perspectives on ECS.
+Since this post is more about summarising some of what I've learnt about game dev I'll finish up with:

-I can think of a way to actually have Systems and Components in Godot.
+While I know that ECS is more than just solving problems caused by inheritance and that in most scenarios I'd probably be best served by not thinking about ECS; I can't help it.

+Currently I'm using Godot and so thinking about the topic, I can think of a way to actually have Systems and Components in Godot.
 I doubt it would be a real ECS implementation due to the above regarding memory optimisation, but it'd be fun to see if we can still achieve some kind of nicely organised codebase. 🚀